dbwebb-se/mvc/example/symfony/README.md

 Install the project skeleton
 ----------------------------

-We shall install and setup a skeleton for a Symfony web application using composer.
+We shall install and set up a skeleton for a Symfony web application using composer.

 This part of the exercise comes from the article "[Installing & Setting up the Symfony Framework](https://symfony.com/doc/current/setup.html)".